KassieKitsune/PluralQuartz/README.md

 </details>

-> **Updating PQ** If are here to update your existing PQ install, or have previously installed other userplugins, You only need to pen your terminal in your existing Vencord folder and do step 3.
+> **Updating PQ** If are here to update your existing PQ install, or have previously installed other userplugins, You only need to open your terminal in your existing Vencord folder and do step 3.

 ## (Untested) Option B: using [Veskforge](https://github.com/Microck/veskforge)
 This option is recommended if you have not yet gotten to know your terminal and are still working up the courage to ask it out. <details>